Things to know about our auctions

 How can I pay for my auction purchase?

-You can pay for your purchase in cash, by EC card or check or by bank transfer.
-We regret that payment by credit card is not possible (except for catalogue purchases).
+You can pay for your purchase in cash, by EC card or by bank transfer.
 Goods are not handed over until payment has been received.

 Can I take away my auction purchase with me right away?

 Yes, if you have paid in cash and your purchase consists of small items.
 Large items of furniture cannot be collected from our storage rooms until Monday after the auction.